ChetanKhanna/space-invaders/README.md

 ### How To Play :

-If you have the correct version of Python and Pygame installed, you can run the program in the command prompt
+You can run the program in the command prompt

 ```
 cd SpaceInvaders
-python spaceinvaders.py
+python3 spaceinvaders.py
 ```

-Note: If you're using Python 3, replace the command "python" with "python3"
+Note: This Game will run only in Python3 only.

 ### Members: